Devil-Boy/drawpic-core/README.md

   </build>
 ```

-# How is Drawpic-Core being developed?
+# How is DrawPic-Core being developed?
 Currently Kervin Sam is in charge of the structure and direction of the core files.
 It is recommended that other team members give him prior notice before attempting any changes as it could lead to breakage of dependents.

 # Notes